 - Review of the committee’s Rules of Procedure

-- Status of any reporting under the Group’s whistleblower scheme.
+- Status of reporting under the Group’s whistleblower scheme.

-The Remuneration Committee provides recommendations to the Board of Directors regarding the Remuneration Policy and submits proposals to the Board of Directors for the remuneration of the Board of Directors and the Executive Management.
-The Remuneration Committee currently consists of four members: Nigel Northridge (Chairman), Henrik Brandt, Luc Missorten and Claus Gregersen.
+The Remuneration Committee provides recommendations to the Board of Directors with regard to the remuneration applicable to the Board of Directors and the Executive Management for subsequent approval by the General Meeting of Shareholders.
+The Remuneration Committee further submits proposals for the remuneration of the Board of Directors and the Executive Management.
+The Remuneration Committee currently consists of three members: Henrik Brandt (Chairman), Dianne Blixt and Claus Gregersen.
 All members of the Remuneration Committee with the exception of Claus Gregersen qualify as being independent of the Company.
+In 2021, the Remuneration Committee held four meetings with a 100% attendance rate.

 - Determination of the key performance indicators and targets related to the long-term and the short-term incentive programmes and assessment of actual performance